aup-1/maven-dynamic-versioning/README.md

 If you are using gitlab, git commit information is made available
 https://docs.gitlab.com/ee/ci/variables/predefined_variables.html

-One can take advantage of maven CI friendly variables for setting the dynamic version.
+One can take advantage of Maven CI friendly variables for setting the dynamic version.

 ```xml